White Sox vs. Guardians: Betting Trends, Records ATS, Home/Road Splits

 White Sox Betting Records & Stats

-- Chicago has a record of 4-19 in games where bookmakers have it as underdogs of at least +105 on the moneyline.
+- Chicago has entered 21 games this season as the underdog by +110 or more and is 4-17 in those contests.

-- The moneyline set for this matchup implies the White Sox have a 48.8% chance of coming away with a victory in the contest.
+- The White Sox have an implied victory probability of 47.6% according to the moneyline set for this matchup.

-- Chicago and its opponents have hit the over in 22 of its 48 games with a total this season.
+- So far this season, Chicago and its opponents have hit the over in 22 of its 49 games with a total.

 - The White Sox have yet play a game with a spread this season.